hangrybear666/07-devops-bootcamp__docker/README.md

 	```

-5. Add your Remote Hostname and IP to config/remote.properties
+4. To pull and run a docker image on a remote VPS hosted in the cloud, follow these steps

+	a.
 First, you have to add the IP address of your remote machine and the root user to `config/remote.properties` file.
+	b.
+Navigate to `scripts/` folder and install docker on your remote by executing `./remote-install-docker.sh` (THIS SCRIPT IS FOR FEDORA 40 distribution using dnf package manager).
+	c.
+To login to your private docker repository (ECR on AWS) you have to.............................
+	d.
+In the `scripts/` folder, execute the shell script logging in............................

 ## Usage (Exercises)